 When: October 23-26, 2023

-If you don't need the 3 ECTS (studiepoeng) registered as part of an education/degree, and just want to join the lectures for professional update, you register through this link, with deadline October 9, 2023.
-Note that registration might be closed earlier when fully booked.
+If you don't need the 3 ECTS (studiepoeng) registered as part of an education/degree, and just want to join the lectures for professional update, you register through this link.
+Now closed.

 Who: Mainly intended for PhD candidates, but open to all.

 Place: Personal attendance in an auditorium at campus Haukeland University Hospital.